followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTagBox/1 Configuration/tagTemplate.md

 <!--typeFunctionParamName2-->itemElement<!--/typeFunctionParamName2-->
 <!--typeFunctionParamType2-->dxElement<!--/typeFunctionParamType2-->
 <!--typeFunctionParamDescription2-->
-An HTML element of the tag to be rendered.
+The container of the tag to be rendered.
 <!--/typeFunctionParamDescription2-->

 <!--typeFunctionReturnType-->string|Node|jQuery<!--/typeFunctionReturnType-->